hgtonight/Vanilla-Plugins/TranslateThis/README.md

-Not ready for production use... or even release.
+Not production ready

 Translate This
 ==============
 A Vanilla Forums plugin that provides client side translation using the Translate This Button (http://www.translateth.is).
+A special thanks to vrijvlinder for the idea.

 It is released under the GPLv3 and may be released under a different license with permission.